Coderx7/SimpleNet/README.md

 #### Results Overview :
-ImageNet result was achieved using single-scale training(256x256 input). no multiscale, multicrop tricks were used. no dense evaluation or combinations of such tricks were used unlike all other architectures.
+ImageNet result was achieved using single-scale training(256x256 input). no multiscale, multicrop techniques were used. no dense evaluation or combinations of such techniques were used unlike all other architectures.

 | Dataset | Accuracy |
 |------------|----------|